DeeboyEdx/speech2input/README.md

 ### Typing

-Punctuation marks and new line are supported.
+To type out inputs, either use the `-v` flag with the command or start the command with the word `type`.
+Punctuation marks and new lines are supported.
 Additionally, inputs are generally formatted as a sentence.
 For example...

-- "type a phrase of your choice comma sign with punctuation exclamation mark" -> "A phrase of your choice , with punctuation !"
+- "a phrase of your choice comma sign with punctuation exclamation mark" -> "A phrase of your choice , with punctuation !"
 - "type i'll  be there at 6 pm period mark send" -> "I'll be there at 6 pm ."
 (Enter will be pressed afterwards)

 ### Colloquial